 So after flailing about for a year, Michael went online and searched for the right resources about selling art online.
-He found TheAbundantArtist.com and began following the lessons here, and then signed up for ArtEmpowers.Me, where he was immediately able to get instant feedback on his site and his marketing efforts.
+He found TheAbundantArtist.com and began following the lessons here, and then signed up for ArtEmpowers.Me, our former group coaching program, where he was immediately able to get instant feedback on his site and his marketing efforts.

 Do The Work

 Many artists whine about wanting to just spend all of their time in the studio.
 If you’re going to make a living, it’s just going to require more than that.
 Period.
 You’re creating something that people want to buy, but so are hundreds of others.
 Michael mentioned that he did a lot of homework, looking at other people’s websites and using the coaching lessons to turn what he observed into what is now a stunning website.